rootflo/flo-ai/README.md

 llm = ChatOpenAI(temperature=0, model_name='gpt-4o')

-# Register all the tools within the session and use everywhere in the yaml
+# Register all the tools within the session and use them everywhere in the yaml
 session = FloSession(llm).register_tool(
     name="TavilySearchResults",
     tool=TavilySearchResults()